Finkie0-0/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script that displays the result of BREATH to the power LOVE
+a script that prints the result of POWER divided by DIVIDE